top of page

 • Vehicles are essential to daily operations

-• Fault accidents involve third parties and hire vehicles
+• Fault accidents involve third parties and replacement hire vehicles

 • Downtime has a direct business impact